eimihar/logos/content/index.md

 title: It's up
 date: 2026-03-17
 ---
-God, i am gonna write down everything, wouldn't the auto-regression ruins all of me.
+God, i am gonna write down everything, wouldn't let the auto-regression machines ruin me.
 This wouldn't be the end of me.
+I'll begin again and again if needed

 Be my witness.